-CUSTODIAL RISK.
+Custodial Risk.
 There are risks involved in dealing with the custodians or brokers who hold or settle a Fund's trades.
 It is possible that, in the event of the insolvency or bankruptcy of a custodian or broker, a Fund would be delayed or prevented from recovering its assets from the custodian or broker, or its estate, and may have only a general unsecured claim against the custodian or broker for those assets.
-The Custodian will hold assets in compliance with applicable laws and such specific provisions as agreed in the Custodian Agreement.
-These requirements are designed to protect the assets against the insolvency in bankruptcy of the Custodian but there is no guarantee they will successfully do so.
-In addition, as the Company may invest in markets where custodial and/or settlement systems and regulations are not fully developed, including emerging markets, the assets of the Company which are traded in such markets and which have been entrusted to sub-custodians, in circumstances where the use of sub-custodians is necessary, may be exposed to risk in circumstances where the Custodian linvestment Risk".
+The Depositary will hold assets in compliance with applicable laws and such specific provisions as agreed in the Depositary Agreement.
+These requirements are designed to protect the assets against the insolvency in bankruptcy of the Depositary but there is no guarantee they will successfully do so.
+See also "International Investment Risk".

-DERIVATIVES RISK.
+Derivatives Risk.
 The Funds may use derivative instruments for both efficient portfolio management and for investment purposes.
 Each Fund's Relevant Supplement will indicate how the Fund intends to use derivative instruments.
 A Fund's use of derivative instruments involves risks different from, and possibly greater than, the risks associated with investing directly in securities.
 These risks include:

-- Potential changes in value in response to interest rate changes or other market developments or as a result of the counterparty's credit quality; - The potential for the derivative transaction to not have the effect the Investment Manager anticipated; - The failure of the counterparty to the derivative transaction to perform its obligations under the transaction or to settle a trade (see also "Counterparty Risk"); - Possible mispricing or improper valuation of the derivative instrument; - Imperfect correlation in the value of a derivative with the asset, rate, or index underlying the derivative;
+Potential changes in value in response to interest rate changes or other market developments or as a result of the counterparty's credit quality;

-- The risks specific to the asset underlying the derivative instrument; - Possible increase in the amount and timing of taxes payable by Shareholders; - Lack of liquidity for a derivative instrument if a secondary trading market does not exist; - The potential for reduced returns to a Fund due to losses on the transaction and an increase in volatility; and - Legal risks arising from the form of contract used to document derivative trading.
+- The potential for the derivative transaction to not have the effect the Investment Manager anticipated; - The failure of the counterparty to the derivative transaction to perform its obligations under the transaction or to settle a trade (see also "Counterparty Risk"); - Possible mispricing or improper valuation of the derivative instrument; - Imperfect correlation in the value of a derivative with the asset, rate, or index underlying the derivative; - The risks specific to the asset underlying the derivative instrument; - Possible increase in the amount and timing of taxes payable by Shareholders; - Lack of liquidity for a derivative instrument if a secondary trading market does not exist; - The potential for reduced returns to a Fund due to losses on the transaction and an increase in volatility; and - Legal risks arising from the form of contract used to document derivative trading.